4teamwork/ftw.lawgiver/README.rst

 - The test will fail when your workflow (`definition.xml`) needs to be regenerated.
 This may be because new permissions should be managed.

-- The test will faile when you install new addons which provide new permisisons.
+- The test will fail when you install new addons which provide new permissions.
 The permissions should be mapped to action groups or marked as unmanaged explicitly:

 .. code:: xml